 Nathan was awarded a Fulbright Distinguished Awards in Teaching fellowship to New Zealand for Spring 2018.
-He is proud to represent his school and community as a part of the program.
-While in New Zealand, Nathan will study culturally relevant and sustaining pedagogies in partnership with local schools and Victoria University of Wellington.
+He was proud to represent his school and community as a part of the program.
+While in New Zealand, Nathan studied community-engaged teaching practices in partnership with local schools and Victoria University of Wellington.

 This blog’s title comes from Chapter 2 of Paolo Friere’s Pedagogy of the Opressed.
 “For apart from inquiry, apart from the praxis, individuals cannot be truly human.
 Knowledge emerges only through invention and re-invention, through the restless, impatient, continuing, hopeful inquiry human beings pursue in the world, with the world, and with each other.”
-Nathan strives to embed this philosophy into his teaching, to urge his students onward to deeper learning.
+Nathan strives to embed this philosophy into his teaching, to urge his students onward to deeper learning through engagement with the world around them.

 Disclaimer: this is a personal website.
 All views and information presented herein are my own and do not represent the views of the Fulbright Program or the U.S. Department of State.